 - If you insist on eating meat and fish, (in spite of the science), follow the Rambam’s advice (supported by modern-day research) and eat it only 1 – 2 times per week (eating meat only on Shabbat and Yom Tov is a brilliant rule of thumb).

 Proven causes of hyperactivity & aggression in children: Artificial food color & flavor, preservatives, cows’ milk, gluten, sugar (jam, candy, snack foods, soft drinks, etc.)

-- For sweet tooth: Dates, dried fruits, raw unprocessed honey, agave nectar, stevia, grade B maple syrup (organic, unprocessed), bananas, date syrup, coconut sugar
+- For sweet tooth: Dates, dried fruits, raw unprocessed honey, agave nectar, stevia, occasional unrefined maple syrup (organic, unprocessed), bananas, date syrup, coconut sugar

 - Pure Sea Salt, Celtic Sea Salt, or Dead Sea Salt